20 Gujarati Dishes That Will Leave Your Taste Buds Craving More in 2025!

 Is Bhelpuri a Gujarati dish?

-There is no clear history as who invented Bhelpuri, but according to one of the theories, it was invented in Gujarat.
+There is no clear history as to who invented Bhelpuri, but according to one of the theories, it was invented in Gujarat.

 Looking To Book A Holiday Package?